China earthquake deaths rise to 74 as anger over strict lockdown grows

 Outbreaks have been reported in 103 cities, the highest since the early days of the pandemic in early 2020.

-Monday's quake was centred in a mountainous area of Luding county, which sits on the edge of the Tibetan Plateau roughly 200 kilometres from Chengdu, where tectonic plates grind up against each other.
+Monday's quake was centred in a mountainous area of Luding county, which sits on the edge of the Tibetan Plateau roughly 200km from Chengdu, where tectonic plates grind up against each other.

 China's deadliest earthquake in recent years was a 7.9 magnitude quake in 2008 that killed nearly 90,000 people in Sichuan.
 The earthquake devastated towns, schools and rural communities outside Chengdu, leading to a years-long effort to rebuild with more resistant materials.